You have been awarded points.

 "Not on release.
 If they're convinced you can take care of yourself outside the hospital, they can put in the freedom card at a staff-patient review conference."

 I had to impress the PT police.

 I don’t know if any walker speed or distance records are kept at Legacy’s burn unit but I know, while it may be unofficial, I hold those 2 records.

-With my walker runs, promises I’d wash and bath open areas daily, with nurse wife my tutor, I was given a release from my burn unit confinement.
+With my walker runs, promises I’d wash and bathe open areas daily, with nurse wife my tutor, I was given a release from my burn unit confinement.

 I don’t know if it was the PT staff that gave the final okay.
 I do know, Medicare has a thing called, “DRG”, (Diagnostic Related Care).
 It’s a formula where the hospital is paid a flat fee for a defined level of care.
 If they perform the care at less cost, they pocket the difference, if they over-run, they're out of the extra cost.

-Four years later the OxyContin still sit in the cabinet.
+Four years later the OxyContin still sat in the cabinet.
 Leg pain was not sufficient enough to take them.
 When taken, not just pain went away.
 The world also was okay.
 It’s not okay, it’s screwed up.
-I talked to Jack instead, a friend I know well who understand the world is not okay.
+I talked to Jack instead, a friend I know well who understands the world is not okay.